Anjali110702/Anjali110702/README.md

 # Hi, I'm Anjali K S 👋

 ## 👩‍💻 About Me
-I am a Computer Science Engineering student passionate about Machine Learning, Data Analytics, and Full-Stack Development.
+I am a Computer Science Engineer passionate about Machine Learning, Data Analytics, and Full-Stack Development.
 I love building practical and impactful projects—ranging from recommendation systems to gesture-based applications—and I enjoy learning new tools and technologies.

 I aim to grow as a developer, explore emerging tech, and contribute to meaningful projects.